charvijain12/EYGDS-AIML-Training/05 November 2025/readme.md

-🌟 ProjectMate — Internal Project Recommender & Growth Companion
+#ProjectMate — Internal Project Recommender & Growth Companion

 💼 Empowering employees to find the right internal projects, grow their skills, and connect with AI-driven learning insights.